royrapoport/channelstats/datamodel.md

 | **display_name**  | `display_name` field from `profile` of Slack user structure |
 | **deleted** | true/false |

-It's the user table.
-Self-explanatory, hopefully.
-We store both tz and tz_offset because tz_offset is useful for calculations of when a message was posted, and tz is useful for categorizing messages by timezone and having a nice label.
+We store both tz and
+tz_offset because tz_offset is useful for calculations of when a message was posted, and tz is useful for categorizing messages by timezone and having a nice label.
 If we were concerned about space more than reads, we could normalize